Vanadium-doped HfO$_2$, multiferroic uncompromised: Results

 \subsection{Bulk materials, formation energy and volume}

 The bulk materials are ferromagnetic VO$_2$ in the monoclinic $C 2/m$ structure and ferroelectric HfO$_2$ in the (metastable) orthorhombic $Pca2_1$ structure.
 The former was shown to be treatable by density functional methods by Eyert \cite{eyert}.
-The latter has been studied in many recent papers aiming at clarifying the nature of ferroelectricity \cite{FEhafnia} (about which we will have nothing to say, except that our setting does reproduce it).
+The latter has been studied in many recent papers aiming at clarifying the nature and origin of ferroelectricity \cite{FEhafnia}{, about which we will have nothing to say.
+Suffice it to the present endeavor that our method does reproduce it in the polar structure.
+Also, we only address V behavior in the polar structure, and not in the non-polar parent(s).
+The polar structure does remain stable upon V incorporation in the whole range we considered.}

 We start from configurations found in the Materials Project \cite{mp} ({\tt mp-685097} for HfO$_2$ and {\tt mp-541404} for VO$_2$) confirming them in our setting to within the usual accuracy of 1\% or less in the lattice constants.
 The polarization in hafnia points along the {\bf b} crystal axis; the computed value for the $Pca2_1$ structure supercell (referred to its $P4_2nm$ symmetry parent) is smaller than obtained elsewhere \cite{iniguezhfo2}, possibly due to a different reference or a relatively sparse k-sampling.
 This does not affect the general picture.

-We elect to study a free-standing version of this system.
+We elect to study a free-standing version of the system.
 Epitaxial constraints, sometimes used to stabilize the ferroelectric phase, may be studied in forthcoming work.
 Figure \ref{varie1}, top panel, reports the volume of the simulation cell (top) vs concentration $x$.
 The volume reduction vs $x$ is expected given the smaller volume per formula unit in VO$_2$ compared to HfO$_2$ in the same structure, although VO$_2$ in the $C 2/m$ structure has a slightly (5\%) larger specific volume.
 The relative variation of the three lattice constants is identical on average, i.e. the contraction is isotropic.

 The bottom panel of Figure \ref{varie1} reports the formation energy per atom of V in HfO$_2$, obtained from the standard formula

 with $n$ the number of V atoms, $\mu_{\rm HfO_2}$ and $\mu_{\rm VO_2}$ the energy per formula unit of bulk HfO$_2$ and VO$_2$, and $E_{\rm (Hf,V)O_2}$, and respectively $E_{\rm HfO_2}$, the energy of the defected and undefected supercells.
 This yields a V concentration in HfO$_2$ in the mid 10$^{19}$ cm$^{-3}$ at 1000 K.